 What is Seborrheic Dermatitis

-Seborrheic dermatitis is believed to be a chronic skin condition that affects roughly 3% of the population.
+Seborrheic dermatitis is believed to be a chronic skin condition that affects roughly 5% of the population.
 When the condition affects the scalp, it is more commonly known as dandruff (believed to be a more mild form of seborrheic dermatitis with limited inflammation. though some disagreement exists).
 In the case of dandruff, the condition is estimated to affect up to 50% of the general population .

 The condition is characterized by dryness, patches of dry (often greasy) skin flakes, significant itching, and general irritation of the affected skin.

-Though not universally accepted, the majority of literature on the subject concludes that seborrheic dermatitis is caused by the Malassezia fungus (1, 2).
-This fungus is present on the skin of healthy individuals as well, but for those of us unfortunate enough, the fungus is believed to be responsible for the seborrheic dermatitis symptoms we experience.
+Though not universally accepted, the majority of literature on the subject concludes that seborrheic dermatitis is caused by the Malassezia fungus [4, 5].
+This fungus is present on the skin of healthy individuals as well, but some of us, the fungus is believed to be responsible for the skin symptoms collectively known as seborrheic dermatitis.